shahedAlthalethini/Academic-Paper-Managment-System-using-Agile-Methodology/README.md

 -   [ ] **Enhanced Analytics**: Provide more granular, visual data on research trends and author productivity.
 -   [ ] **Public API**: Offer an API for other institutional tools to interact with the system.

-See the [open issues](https://github.com/your-username/academic-paper-management-system/issues) for a full list of proposed features and known issues.